AustinBorger/ShadertoyVST/README.md

 those ends.
 Automatable parameters and MIDI events are forwarded to the shaders as uniforms, facilitating the use of a DAW to produce rhythmically guided animations.

+## Installation

+Download the latest release on GitHub, and copy the .vst3 to C:\Program Files\Common Files\VST3 or your preferred VST3 installation location.

 ## Supported Platforms

 ShadertoyVST makes use of JUCE which is a cross-platform, cross-DAW framework for